Dione Venables

-Dione Patricia Mary Venables (née Gordon-Finlay; 20 October 1930 – 12 September 2023), also known by her pen name as D.G.
-Finlay, was an English novelist and publisher.
-She is also known for her founding of The Orwell Society.
+Dione Patricia Mary Venables (née Gordon-Finlay; 20 October 1930 – 12 September 2023), pen name D.G.
+Finlay, was an English novelist and publisher, remembered as the founder of The Orwell Society.

 Early life

 Dione Patricia Mary Gordon-Finlay was born prematurely in the Prestwood Hotel at Great Missenden, England on 20 October 1930 as the second daughter of Florence (née Gallagher) and engineer-inventor Alan Gordon-Finlay.
 The family had just returned from living in Switzerland, where her father had co-created the Filene-Finlay simultaneous interpretation system at the League of Nations in Geneva.

 Venables' childhood was dominated by life at St. Leonards-Mayfield School where she boarded from the age of three until the outbreak of World War II at ten years old.
 The Blitz forced many urban families to re-evaluate where their children lived, and prompted various mass evacuations of children.
 Venables and her sister June were hastily booked on a passage to Montreal aboard the SS City of Benares to live with their aunt in Canada.
 Days before they were due to leave, their father had a change of heart, resolving instead to keep the family together at their home in Kensington.

 A few days later, the Benares was torpedoed and sank, taking with it their luggage and the lives of seventy-seven children.
 A few weeks after that, their Kensington home was destroyed in a bombing raid while the family sheltered in nearby South Kensington tube station.
 With nowhere to live and all of her belongings destroyed, Venables was sent away from the bombing to live with another aunt, Laura Buddicom (née Finlay), in Shiplake, where she was to remain for eighteen months with her older cousins Jacintha Buddicom and Guinever.